crweiner/hacktoberfest-swag-list/docs/index.md

 ### Swag is an added benefit of helping out these awesome organizations, not the reason for you to contribute in the first place!

-Partipating in Hacktoberfest requires following the [official values](https://hacktoberfest.com/participation/#values), including [**not spamming** the participating companies](https://hacktoberfest.com/participation/#spam).
+Participating in Hacktoberfest requires following the [official values](https://hacktoberfest.com/participation/#values), including [**not spamming** the participating companies](https://hacktoberfest.com/participation/#spam).

 ---

 ## Sponsored By:

 ![Appwrite](img/appwrite-logo-1.svg)

-Appwrite is a proud sponsor of *all of Hacktoberfest*, as well as the Hacktoberfest Swag List!
+Appwrite is a proud sponsor of _all of Hacktoberfest_, as well as the Hacktoberfest Swag List!
 They understand the importance of connecting developers to open-source projects that could use some help.
 Appwrite is a self-hosted backend-as-a-service platform that provides developers with all the core APIs required to build any application.

 ---